jlevy/kmd/README.md

    solve, like Notion, Figma, Descript, etc.

-While we have these powerful cloud apps, we all know numerous situations where our problems aren't easily solved or automated with ChatGPT interface, Notion, Google Docs, Slack, Excel, and Zapier.
+While we have these powerful cloud apps, we all know numerous situations where our problems aren't easily solved or automated with the usual tools like the ChatGPT interface, Notion, Google Docs, Slack, Excel, and Zapier.

 If you want to use any of the newest AI models and APIs for something not supported by an existing tool, you generally have to design and build it yourself—in Python and/or a full-stack web app.

-We are told AI is replacing developers, and it's true tools Cursor can help you write code much faster.
+We are told how AI is replacing developers—and it's true tools like GitHub Copilot and Cursor can help you write code much faster.
 But building apps that are good enough people will pay them is hard.
 And we can't all drop what we're doing and build new apps.